 Clear Browsing Data

 Disable Chrome Extensions

 Google Chrome extensions (Add-ons) allow you to do more things in your browser, which improves your user experience.
 But sometimes malfunction of third party plug-in(s) can trigger the Google chrome not responding error, especially while switching between tabs.
 If you have installed a number of Extensions on your Web browser we recommend disable them following steps below.

 - In the top right, click on the three vertical dots button > More tools > Extensions.

 - Or on Address bar type chrome://extensions/ hit ok, This will display all installed extensions list.

 - Toggle off all the extensions on your Chrome.

-- Restart chrome browser and check it works.
+- Restart the Chrome browser and check it works.